Priesthood Correlation Program: Doctrines and structure

 Between the 1920s and early 1960s, there was an increase in printed material available to LDS Church members, much of which contained opinions or quotes of church leaders that contradicted the evolving official positions and doctrines of the church.
-In addition, historical documents surfaced, were made available or printed from early members diaries which did not support the official church history.
+Additionally, historical documents surfaced, were made available, or printed from early members' diaries, which did not support the official church history.
 To counter this, the Correlation Committee, under the direction of the First Presidency, began to print materials and other curriculum to clarify and standardize what the church hierarchy considered to be official doctrine and history.

 Another result is the block program, which standardized Sunday as the official day to hold most public church meetings.
 Prior to the 1980s, meetings were held throughout the week.
 For example, in a local ward, the Relief Society may have met on Monday mornings, Primary and choir practice on Tuesday, Young Women and Young Men on Thursday, ward activities and events on Friday, and service projects on Saturday.
-Because of the church's focus on families, the Correlation Committee recommended a three-hour block of meetings on Sunday that would include a sacrament meeting, Sunday School, priesthood and Relief Society meetings, and Primary, Young Men and Young Women classes.
-This would allow families to spend more time together, and for parents and children to be more involved with their communities.
+Because of the church's focus on families, the Correlation Committee recommended a three-hour block of meetings on Sunday that would include a sacrament meeting, Sunday School, priesthood and Relief Society meetings, and Primary, Young Men, and Young Women classes.
+This would allow families to spend more time together and for parents and children to be more involved with their communities.

-In addition, due to a more centralized structure, local building funds and ward budgets were centralized by the church, easing the contributions of local members for such funds, and allowing for a more equitable distribution of funds.
-Prior to this, church areas with more wealthy members tended to have better-funded buildings and activities than poorer areas.
+Additionally, due to a more centralized structure, local building funds and ward budgets were centralized by the church, easing the contributions of local members for such funds and allowing for a more equitable distribution of funds.
+Before this, church areas with more wealthy members tended to have better-funded buildings and activities than poorer areas.

 Results and curriculum

-Because of the correlation program, the church generally operates the same in structure, practice and doctrine globally.
-For example, members in Germany, Kenya and Utah all generally study the same lessons and attend the same type of meetings in any given week.
-According to Carlos E. Asay, who served as an executive director of the Church Curriculum Department, employees use planning charts to make sure that important gospel topics are properly covered and are taught at regular intervals.
+Because of the correlation program, the church generally operates the same in structure, practice, and doctrine globally.
+For example, members in Germany, Kenya, and Utah all generally study the same lessons and attend the same type of meetings in any given week.
+According to Carlos E. Asay, who served as an executive director of the Church Curriculum Department, employees use planning charts to ensure that important gospel topics are properly covered and taught at regular intervals.

-Currently there are two curriculum tracks for members; one for areas where the church is fully established in wards and stakes, and another for areas where the church is growing and is smaller in number.
-The doctrines taught are the same; however, the emphasis on principles, church structure and church culture is more emphasized in fledgling areas, while emphasis in established areas focus more on application of the principles taught.
+Currently, there are two curriculum tracks for members: one for areas where the church is fully established in wards and stakes, and another for areas where the church is growing and smaller in number.
+The doctrines taught are the same; however, the emphasis on principles, church structure, and church culture is more emphasized in fledgling areas, while emphasis in established areas focuses more on the application of the principles taught.